-Kessingland Church of England Primary Academy's Anti-Bullying Code
+Kessingland CofE's Anti-Bullying Code

 If you see someone being bullied:

 - Don't rush over and take the bully on.

 - Do let a teacher or other staff member know.

 - Do try to be a friend to the person being bullied.

 - Don't be made to join in.

 - Do try to help the bully stop bullying.